cmoxley1/logstash/readme.md

 %{DATA:test}
 ```

-Another issue I had was my output had a GROKFAILURE output with the json.
-I figured out that I had a few empty lines in the logsample.log file causing thie repsponse.
+Another issue I had was my output had a GROKFAILURE in the Logstash output.
+I figured out that I had a few empty lines in the logsample.log file causing this error.

 ## Final results
 ### MAC